Cooking chicken can be tricky, and there are a bunch of ways to do it wrong.

 Quick Summary

-• The refrigerator method is the safest but takes longer (4-5 hours per 450g), while the microwave is the fastest but requires careful attention, and the cold water method preserves quality and takes 30-40 minutes per 2 pounds.
+- The refrigerator method is the safest but takes longer (4-5 hours per 450g).
+The microwave is the fastest but requires careful attention.
+The cold water method preserves quality and takes 30-40 minutes per 2 pounds.

-• According to a 2023 Statista report, chicken things were the second most popular cut of chicken sold in the US in 2022, four times lower than chicken breast, whole sales reached $8.7 billion [1].
+- A 2023 Statista report says chicken thighs were the second most popular cut of chicken sold in the US in 2022, four times lower than chicken breast.
+Whole sales reached $8.7 billion [1].

 What’s the Best Way to Defrost Frozen Chicken Wings?